Trismegiste/what-is-the-answer-to-life-the-universe-and-everything/README.md

-# what is the answer to life the universe and everything website
+# What is the answer to Life, the Universe, and Everything website

 Homage to [Douglas Adams][42]

+## WTF ?

+Check the result at http://whatistheanswertolifetheuniverseandeverything.info/

 ## Feel free to contribute !